 Tip #8 – Change your vocabulary.

-If you were to really slow down and notice the language you use in daily life, it may surprise you how negative our choice of words can be!
+If you were to really slow down and notice the language you use in daily life, you might be surprised at how negative our choice of words can be!
 One of the most important healing tips I offer my clients is to be mindful of the words and phrases they use to express themselves.

-Gratitude isn’t just inside out – it also works the other way around.
-So for instance, start using words like “blessed” and “grateful” in your day-to-day conversations.
-Not limiting it to just an Instagram hashtag!
+Gratitude isn’t just inside out—it also works the other way around.
+So, for instance, start using words like “blessed” and “grateful” in your day-to-day conversations—don’t limit it to just an Instagram hashtag!

 Concluding Thoughts